tofsjonas/sortable/README.md

 Makes any table with **class="sortable"**, er, sortable.
 The user can click on a table header and change the sorting of the table rows.

 Just include the JavaScript and it will work.
-No function calls are needed, everything is handled by an **eventListener**.
+No function calls are needed, everything is handled by a [JavaScript HTML DOM EventListener](https://www.w3schools.com/js/js_htmldom_eventlistener.asp).

+<h2>Related Projects</h2>

+🔍 **[searchable](https://github.com/tofsjonas/searchable)** - A companion library that makes tables searchable/filterable, perfect to use alongside sortable!

 <h2>Demo</h2>